lukpueh/specification/tuf-spec.md

   of the new targets metadata file MUST match the hashes (if any) listed in the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
-If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.
+If the new targets metadata file does not match, discard the new target metadata, abort the update cycle, and report the failure.

   * **4.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the